cockroachdb/docs/grant.md

 ## Supported Privileges

 Users can be granted the following privileges.
-Some privileges can be granted for databases and tables, while others can be granted only for tables.
+Some privileges are applicable both for databases and tables, while other are applicable only for tables (see **Levels** in the table below).

 - When a user is granted privileges for a database, new tables created in the database will inherit the privileges, but the privileges can then be changed.
 - When a user is granted privileges for a table, the privileges are limited to the table.
 - The `root` user is automatically assigned the `ALL` privilege for new databases and is the only user allowed to create databases.
-- For the privileges required by specific statements, see the documentation for the respective [SQL statement](sql-statements.html).
+- For privileges required by specific statements, see the documentation for the respective [SQL statement](sql-statements.html).

 Privilege | Levels
 ----------|------------